industrial-edge/simatic-ax-trace-diagnostics-getting-started/README.md

 ## Configuration steps

 You can find the further information about the following steps in the [docs](docs/Installation.md)
-- Adding the PLC (configure the PLC connection)
+- Add the PLC (configure the PLC connection)
 - Add and run the trace jobs
+- Configure the Databus
-- Publish the trace jobs to databus
+- Publish the trace jobs to Databus
 - Configure Flow Creator

 ## Usage